Honors Course Conversion

 Steps for Obtaining Approval:

-Questions: If you have any questions regarding the Course Conversion process please contact the Honors Program office at 859-257-3111.
+Questions: If you have any questions regarding the Course Conversion process please contact the Honors College at 859-257-3111.